 Future Growth: The Indian textiles industry seems to have a great future, boosted by good local and overseas demand.
 With the usage and disposable income, the retail sector has seen rapid growth over the last decade, with overseas players, including Marks & Spencer, Guess, and Next, entering the Indian market.

-Read More about B.Tech Textile Engineering Jobs
+Read More: B.Tech Textile Engineering Jobs and Scope

 Specific protocols must be followed by students studying for B.Tech Textile Engineering:

 Make a Proper Plan: Students must give importance to research practical application.